Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024/CONTRIBUTING.md

 6) Select a folder to place the repository on your local machine

 ### Developing
-Periodically, you will want to run "Git Pull" through the SOURCE CONTROL menu to get the latest changes from the class's repository.
+Periodically, you will want to run "Git Pull" through the SOURCE CONTROL menu to get the latest changes from the class's repository, or go through the GitHub website and click "Sync Fork".

 ### Contributing